-Eastside classic Slow Bar offers many menu favorites from the legendary Slow Burger to creative 'tails like the Tijuana Speed Ball, which's got Hornitos Tequila, Kahlua, Baileys Irish Cream, and cold brewed espresso.
+Eastside classic Slow Bar offers everything from menu favorites from the legendary Slow Burger to creative cocktails like the Tijuana Speed Ball, which's got Hornitos Tequila, Kahlua, Baileys Irish Cream, and cold brewed espresso.

 From afar it might just seem like you're getting a classic diner-style griddled burger with 1/3lb worth of sirloin, some melty American cheese, and stewed onions.
 But what's that pooling on the plate?
 Oh, it's melted butter.
 Because Solly's, a Wisconsin institution opened in 1936, slathers it on at the end.

 Located the second floor of the historic (and now defunct grocery store) Swift's Premium Food Co. building on Congress Avenue, the appropriately named Swift's Attic serves up eclectic small plates and creative cocktails for hipstered out Austinites.
 Among a brunch Bloody Mar bar and generous daily happy hour deals, Swift's offers sophisticated meats, seafood, snacks, and cocktails.
 Must trys are Korean BBQ flank steak, squid "fries," and the Pop Rocks charred edamame.